crescent-network/crescent/docs/cli/liquidity.md

 ---
 Title: Liquidity
-Description: A high-level overview of how the command-line interfaces (CLI) work for the liquidity module.
+Description: A high-level overview of how the command-line interfaces (CLI) works for the liquidity module.
 ---

 # Liquidity Module